duganchen/dosbox/ENHANCEMENTS.md

 	mt32.romdir=/path/to/roms

 On OS X and Linux, DosBox will perform shell-expansion on the fluid.soundfont and mt32.romdir paths.
-That means that, these paths are allowed to contain dollar signs (environment variables) and tildes (home directories).
+That means that these paths are allowed to contain dollar signs (environment variables) and tildes (home directories).

 ### OpenGL 3 Support

 The default video output method, "texturenb", is equivalent to "openglnb" in vanilla DosBox.
-In this version, "openglnb" and "opengl" use OpenGL 3 and can take advantage of custom shaders.
+Now, "openglnb" and "opengl" use OpenGL 3 and can take advantage of custom shaders.

 #### External Shaders